 Here’s a closer look at the buying power you may get with a 700 credit score:

-• Auto loans: Applicants with 700 credit scores are more likely to be approved for an auto loan.
-According to an Experian report released in 2022, the average credit score for those who have auto loans for new vehicles is 738.
+• Auto loans: Applicants with 700 credit scores may be likely to be approved for an auto loan.
+According to an Experian report released in late 2024, the average credit score for those who have auto loans for used cars was 694 and for new vehicles, 755.

-• Mortgages: Many lenders, even those offering conventional loans, tend to have minimum credit score requirements around below the 700 credit score range.
+• Mortgages: Many lenders, even those offering conventional loans, tend to have minimum credit score requirements below the 700 credit score range.
+For instance, a common minimum score for a home loan is 620.
+Government-backed loans may be available with lower scores, but jumbo loans tend to require at least a score of 700.
 Of course, your credit score is one of many other factors that affect your eligibility for a loan.

-• Personal loans: In many cases, lenders will offer you a more favorable interest rate if you apply for a personal loan with a minimum of a 700 credit score.
+• Personal loans: In many cases, lenders will offer you a more favorable interest rate if you apply for a personal loan with a minimum of a 700 credit score vs. a score in the 600s.
 Still, it’s best to check to see what other minimum requirements are.

 Overall, you may also be able to save more money because those with credit scores of 700 or higher can save on interest charges.
 The thousands of dollars you can save over the lifetime of loans can be used toward your other financial goals, whether that’s retirement savings or a family vacation.